Cattle slaughter in India: Non-uniformity

 No state law explicitly bans the consumption of beef.
 There is a lack of uniformity among State laws governing cattle slaughter.
-The strictest laws are in Delhi, Gujarat, Haryana, Himachal Pradesh, Jammu and Kashmir, Ladakh, Punjab, Rajasthan and Uttarakhand, where the slaughter of cow and its progeny, including bulls and bullocks of all ages, is completely banned.
+The strictest laws are in Delhi, Gujarat, Haryana, Himachal Pradesh, Jammu and Kashmir (union territory), Ladakh, Punjab, Rajasthan and Uttarakhand, where the slaughter of cow and its progeny, including bulls and bullocks of all ages, is completely banned.
 However, in Uttarakhand, slaughter of cows and bulls which are deemed to be injured or otherwise useless, is permitted with necessary permission.
 Most States prohibit the slaughter of cows of all ages.
 However, Assam and West Bengal permit the slaughter of cows of over the ages of 10 and 14 years, respectively.
 Most States prohibit the slaughter of calves, whether male or female.
 With the exception of Bihar and Rajasthan, where age of a calf is given as below 3 years, the other States have not defined the age of a calf.
 According to the National Commission on Cattle, the definition of a calf being followed in Maharashtra, by some executive instructions, was "below the age of 1 year".

 In Dadra and Nagar Haveli and Daman and Diu, Delhi, Goa, Gujarat, Haryana, Himachal Pradesh, Puducherry, Punjab, Rajasthan, Uttar Pradesh and Uttarakhand violation of State laws on cattle slaughter are both cognizable and non-bailable offences.
 Most of other states specify that offences would be cognizable only.
 The maximum term of imprisonment varies from 6 months to 14 years(life-term) and the fine from ₹1,000 to ₹5,00,000.
 Delhi and Madhya Pradesh have fixed a mandatory minimum term of imprisonment at 6 months.

 Cows are routinely shipped to states with lower or no requirement for slaughter, even though it is illegal in most states to ship animals across state borders to be slaughtered.
 Many illegal slaughterhouses operate in large cities such as Chennai and Mumbai.
 As of 2004, there were 3,600 legal and 30,000 illegal slaughterhouses in India.
 Efforts to close them down have, so far, been largely unsuccessful.
 In 2013, Andhra Pradesh estimated that there were 3,100 illegal and 6 licensed slaughterhouses in the State.